MMirosSR/MMirosSR/README.md

 - 👋 Hi, I’m Miros.
 - 👩🏻‍💻 Software Engineer.
 - ✉ How to reach me by [Email](mmsr98@outlook.com) or [Linkedin](https://www.linkedin.com/in/mmsr/)
-- 🌱 Experienced Software Engineer with 2 years in manual testing, delivering a 95% defect reduction in 6 months.
+- 🌱 +2 years of experience in manual testing, delivering a 95% defect reduction in 6 months.
 Transitioning to Front-End Development, proficient at bringing adaptability and collaborative skills for innovative contributions in dynamic environments.

 <h3 align="left">Languages and Tools:</h3>